abcd567a/mm2/README.md

 ## mm2
-### ModeSMixer2 installation script for RPi 2/3/4 and Raspbian Stretch/Buster, Ubuntu 20.04, and Debian 10.5
+### ModeSMixer2 installation script for RPi 2/3/4, and PC x86_64 amd64:
 </br>

 Copy-paste following command in SSH console and press Enter key.
 The script will install and configure modesmixer2. </br></br>